 Add the chicken thighs back to the pot and pour in the wine and the chicken broth.

-Cover the pot, and cook for 20 minutes.
+Cover the pot, and cook on high pressure for 20 minutes.

 You can substitute the wine with extra chicken broth and a splash of white wine or red wine vinegar if you don't want to cook with alcohol.

-To make this in a Dutch oven, follow steps 1-4 in the recipe card, but in your Dutch oven instead of Instant Pot.
+To make this on the stove, follow steps 1-4 in the recipe card, but in your Dutch oven or large pot instead of Instant Pot.
 Cover the pot, and cook for about 45 minutes on the stove.

 If using a slow cooker, brown the chicken and the vegetables before slow cooking.
 Cook on high for 3-4 hours or low for 5-6 hours.